Skip to main content

 Staying hydrated

-It's important to stay well hydrated while breastfeeding.
+Staying hydrated while breastfeeding helps your milk supply.
 Drink plenty of water whenever you feel thirsty.

-Leave a water bottle beside your usual breastfeeding spot as a reminder to stay hydrated.
+You can leave a water bottle beside the spot where you normally breastfeed as a reminder to stay hydrated.

 Getting help to prepare food

-If you're finding it difficult to find the time to prepare food, ask your partner or family member to help.
+Ask someone to help if you're not finding time to prepare food.
 They can prepare bite size snacks for you to eat while breastfeeding.

 Avoiding food poisoning